MrAmii/Matrix-CRT/README.md

 - Set repeat to repeat and then save

+- To remove the texture Ctrl+Shift+p and type

-#### You should have a the CRT texture applied to the whole of youw window.(If a problem occures where you cannot update the opacity or you uninstall the addon and the effect persists, hit Ctrl+Shift+P and type Background: Uninstall, addon may need to still be installed to do that but thats as simmple as reinstalling, then trying again)
+*You should have a the CRT texture applied to the whole of your window.*

+> **WARNING: If a problem occurs where you cannot update the opacity or you uninstall the addon and the effect persists, in the command palette type <u>Background: Uninstall</u>  The extension may need to still be installed, if so then reinstall and trying again**

 # EXTRA EFFECT